City-Bureau/documenters-field-guide/src/content/index.md

       * If your assigned meeting is cancelled less than 72 hours in advance of the scheduled start time, we will pay you a "kill fee" of $16.

-      * City Bureau is not obligated to pay a kill fee if you are unable to attend an assigned meeting (i.e. due to transportation delays, unexpected illness, a family emergency).
+      * City Bureau and Documenters affiliates are not obligated to pay a kill fee if you are unable to attend an assigned meeting (i.e. due to transportation delays, unexpected illness, a family emergency).
 In such a situation, you may share any research you did in preparation for the assignment and we will consider